larsonjj/grunt-flow/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+<strong>v1.0.2</strong> - Added `server` option to allow for using the flow background server with the [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch) task.

 <strong>v1.0.1</strong> - Added logic to correctly exit task on Flow error.